montecruiseto/blog/_app/_posts/note/2015-05-23-scopemount-theme-galileo.md

 scheme-bg: "white"
 ---

+*Update June 11 2015: Galileo is now refactored to run on Telescope v0.20.5*

 This week saw the completion of a third Telescope theme for [Scopemount](http://scopemount.startrack.io/).
-All themes have now been refactored to Telescope v0.20.4 (Refactorscope), so you can use them in your upgraded app.

 ## Look